ssardina-teaching/connect4p-base/README.md

 Currently this game allows only for the specification of particular player types for each player.
 This is done with the `--player-one XXX` and `--player-two YYY` options.

+Player agents are located in `connectfour/agents` and are subclasses of agent class `Agent`.

 The currently available player types are:

 * `HumanPlayer` - Player is controlled by user via GUI **[DEFAULT OPTION]**
 * `RandomAgent` - Player is controlled by computer and just chooses random valid columns to place token
 * `MonteCarloAgent` - Player is controlled by computer and uses Monte Carlo Tree Search to find a good move
+* `StudentAgent` - Template player to complete by students.
+Currently, is a  `RandomAgent`

 As an example, we can run: